hdrahman/TheOffice/README.md

-# Virtual Office Platform for Hybrid Work Engagement
+# Virtual Office Platform for Remote Work Engagement

-Welcome to the **Virtual Office Platform**! 🏆 This application, developed for the Zentra AI hackathon, won Dundermifflin's challenge for "Innovative Use of Media/Tech to Engage Colleagues in a Hybrid Working World."
-Our platform used  web technologies to allow seamless interaction and collaboration in a hybrid work environment.
+Welcome to the **Virtual Office Platform**!
+This application was developed for the HackUMass hackathon.
+Our platform uses web technologies to allow seamless interaction and collaboration in a remote or hybrid work environment - creating a virtual co-working space!

 ## Table of Contents